These children are in their first week of preschool and today they explored painting on aluminum foil.

 I always enjoy observing the various approaches to a similar activity and I learn something new every time!

-My message today, like many days, is to take ideas that are on the web or in a book and then just like these teachers do, modify or apply the ideas in such a way that your students will enjoy the experience.Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+My message today, like many days, is to take ideas that are on the web or in a book and then just like these teachers do, modify or apply the ideas in such a way that your students will enjoy the experience.Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!